Home

 • you know that the farewell event will be generally socially awkward and painful, and/or

-• you know that the farewell speech given for you will be long and painful, and/or
+• you know that the farewell speech given for you will be long and painful (try forwarding this speech guide), and/or

 More often than not, fare-ills tend to be workplace-related.